X

 Feast at Red Capital Club

-Experience the excess of Chairman Mao’s China with a feast at Red Capital Club.
-Housed in a historic Dongcheng courtyard house, the restaurant and bar are furnished with original sofas from the Great Hall of The People, authentic Communist memorabilia and an old telephone — pick up the receive to hear recordings of the chairman’s rousing speeches.
+Experience a feast at Red Capital Club.
+Housed in a historic Dongcheng courtyard house, the restaurant and bar are furnished with original sofas from the Great Hall of The People, authentic Communist memorabilia and an old telephone — pick up the receive to hear recordings of Chairman Mao’s rousing speeches.

 Red Capital serves delicious, high-quality Chinese cuisine with a menu that focuses on specialties from the country’s northern region.
 The opulent life of a Communist party leader can best be experienced by ordering Mao Tse-tung’s favorite dish of succulent pork along with Sichuan-style spicy soups and seasonal vegetables arranged into intricate fan designs.